← All field notes

 You do not get me as your legal officer or your authorized signatory.
 I am not a corporate officer of your company.
 I will not sign your customer contracts.

 You do not get an exclusivity clause unless you pay for one.
-At the $12K tier I cap myself at 2 to 3 concurrent engagements anyway, but I will not promise to never take another client.
+At the full-embedded depth I cap myself at 2 to 3 concurrent engagements anyway, but I will not promise to never take another client.
 The whole point of a fractional model is that the cost is shared across founders.

-How to pick the tier without overthinking it
+How to pick the depth without overthinking it

-Use the smallest tier that solves the problem.
-Most founders self-upsell into a tier they do not need because the bigger tier sounds more impressive.
+Use the lightest depth that solves the problem.
+Most founders self-upsell into a depth they do not need because the bigger number sounds more impressive.
 It usually is not the right answer.

-Pick Sounding Board if you already ship and your problem is judgment on the few hard calls per month, not capacity.
+Pick the advisory loop (~$3K) if you already ship and your problem is judgment on the few hard calls per month, not capacity.
 Most pre-product-market-fit founders with a working developer belong here.

-Pick Embedded Partner if you have a real team (one or two engineers) and you can feel the rate of "I wish I had a second opinion before that PR merged" going up.
+Pick the hands-on partner depth (~$7.5K) if you have a real team (one or two engineers) and you can feel the rate of "I wish I had a second opinion before that PR merged" going up.
 Or if you are about to hire and want help defining the role, screening, and choosing.

-Pick Embedded CTO if you lost (or never had) a technical co-founder, you have engineers waiting for direction, and there is a board meeting or a key customer call coming up where you cannot answer "who runs engineering".
-Also pick this tier if you raised in the last 90 days and the investor asked who your CTO is.
+Pick the full embedded depth (~$15K) if you lost (or never had) a technical co-founder, you have engineers waiting for direction, and there is a board meeting or a key customer call coming up where you cannot answer "who runs engineering".
+Also pick this depth if you raised in the last 90 days and the investor asked who your CTO is.

-If two tiers feel right, start at the lower one.
-Upgrading mid-quarter is easy.
-Downgrading is awkward because both sides have to admit they over-bought.
+If two depths feel right, start at the lighter one.
+Scaling up mid-quarter is easy.
+Scaling down is awkward because both sides have to admit they over-bought.

 What this funnels into

-The three-tier menu above is the actual structure I run at Continuum.
+The per-depth menu above is the actual structure I run at Continuum, under the Partner tier ($3,000-$15,000/mo).
 Full pricing, the schema, FAQs, and the "book a call" path live on the pricing page.
-If you are not sure which tier fits, the 30-minute call is free and there is no pitch at the end.
-I will tell you which tier fits, or I will tell you the right answer is "neither, hire a full-time engineer instead" or "neither, you are not ready for this yet".
+If you are not sure which depth fits, the 30-minute call is free and there is no pitch at the end.
+I will tell you which depth fits, or I will tell you the right answer is "neither, hire a full-time engineer instead" or "neither, you are not ready for this yet".

-See the full Fractional CTO pricing breakdown or book a free 30-minute strategy call to figure out which tier fits your situation.
+See the full Partner tier pricing breakdown or book a free 30-minute strategy call to figure out which depth fits your situation.
 If you want the cheaper compare-and-contrast post first, the Embedded CTO vs Fractional CTO guide covers the scope differences in more depth.

 M